 Vernon Hills residents question misdiagnosed penicillin allergy symptoms

 Ten percent of Americans report being allergic to penicillin.
 That number may be high.
 Research now shows that penicillin allergies have been misdiagnosed and over-reported.
-This often leads to use of alternate antibiotics, possibly more expensive and less effective.
-Vernon Hills residents who suspect they have penicillin allergy symptoms should contact Drs.
-Noga Askenazi and Eugenia Hahn of Advanced Allergy and Asthma Associates and Food Allergy Center of Illinois.
-Dr. Askenazi and Dr. Hahn provide accurate diagnosis to patients who suspect they have penicillin allergies.
+This often leads to using of alternate antibiotics, possibly more expensive and less effective.
+Vernon Hills residents who suspect they have penicillin allergy symptoms should contact Dr. Noga Askenazi of Advanced Allergy and Asthma Associates and Food Allergy Center of Illinois.
+Dr. Askenazi provides accurate diagnoses to patients who suspect they have penicillin allergies.

 How does a misdiagnosis occur?